openrails/openrails/Docs/Contributing.md

 - Render
 - Sound

-Data that is operated only on one thread for its lifetime does not need special attention.
-However, any data that is operated on by multiple threads - even if only one thread is writing - needs special care and attention.
+Data that is operated on by only one thread for its lifetime does not need additional care and attention.
+However, any data that is operated on by multiple threads - even if only one thread is making changes - needs additional care and attention.

 For each object stored in a field or property that is accessed from multiple threads, the root, you must: